-As of May 3, 1999, the University issues a consolidated transcript.
+The University issues a consolidated transcript.
 It contains a student's entire academic record while at the University of Toronto, for all divisions in which the student has been or is currently registered.

-Transcripts may be ordered on the Student Web Service at www.acorn.utoronto.ca or www.rosi.utoronto.ca.
+Transcripts may be ordered on ACORN at www.acorn.utoronto.ca.
 Alternatively, a paper 'Transcript Order Form' may be submitted directly to the University of Toronto Transcript Centre (UTTC) as follows: